DFE-Digital/bat-design-history/app/mission-patches.md

 text: "register census 23",
 caption: "This patch celebrated the completion of the 2023/2024 Census" } , {
+text: "register performance profiles 23",
+caption: "This patch was created for the creation of the 2023/2024 performance profiles" } , {
 }]
 }) }}